refenv/cijoe/docs/source/packages/linux/scripts/build_kdebs.rst

 CLI arguments
 -------------
-options:

-* ``-h, --help``

-  show this help message and exit

 * ``--local_version LOCAL_VERSION``

-  Path to local version of kdebs
+  Path to local version of kdebs (default: custom)

 * ``--run_local {true,false}``

-  Whether or not to execute in the same environment as 'cijoe'.
+  Whether or not to execute in the same environment as 'cijoe'. (default: True)